 Starting the journey to become a travel therapist can be confusing, from learning the lingo, to talking to recruiters, to choosing between geographical locations and job settings, to navigating phone interviews, to understanding contracts and pay packages.
 Additionally, an area of mentorship which we feel very passionately about and that we believe is underserved is learning how best to allocate the increased income offered by travel therapy.

-Whitney and I created this website along with our travel physical therapy colleague and friend, Travis, to help to fill this gap in mentorship.
+Whitney and I created this website to help to fill this gap in mentorship.

 The Ultimate Goal of ‘Travel Therapy Mentor’